fediskhakov/MathCourse/tutorial_problems/eta4.md

-It appears to be part of an application of a linear version of a three market Marshallian cross model.
+This problem is a part of an application of a linear version of a three market Marshallian cross model.

 Solve the following system of linear equations: